stockhuman/tpw-data/README.md

 #### bias_social `(-10 - 10)`
 This rating places a publication's average political leaning on the commonly understood social left/right spectrum.
 As with other attempts at reducing political complexity to so few axes of values, this axis primarily represents the publication's embrace or regection of social values evident in coverage, describing the _desired sociopolitical outcome_ aspect of ideological positions on issues such as healthcare type and availability, religious freedom, moral values, identitarian interests, and the nature of violence.
 Combined with the ideological descriptor, it can inform bias towards socioeconomic classes or identities.

-The frequency of support for political positions (or attack of competing positions) by any means (see bias types factored for analysis) places `-10` as support for anarchy and `10` as support for totalitarianism.
+The frequency of support for political positions (or attack of competing positions) by any means (see bias types factored for analysis) places `-10` as support for extreme-left social causes and `10` as support for its far-right equivalent.
 A zero indicates either a perfect balance of biases or a lack of content that meaningfully engages with arguments that push this bias in either direction.

 A data entry must always contain this rating, there is no unrated value.